akrzemi1/__sandbox__/string_view_ctor.md

 can manifest when it interacts with the narrow contract interface is by invoking UB.
 UB can in turn manifest in a number of ways, especially the one with dereferencing a null pointer, which has been well studied.
 First, it can be deftected by static analyzers and reported even without running the program.
-Second, because UB means anything can happen, implementations are allowed to actuall specify what happens.
+Second, because UB means anything can happen, implementations are allowed to actually specify what happens.
 For instance, they can guarantee that an exception is thrown.

 UB is a symptom of a bug but is never a bug on itself.
-Widening the contracts removes UBs and therefore hides the symptoms of bugs: they can no longer be detected by static analysis (or code reviews).
+Widening the contracts removes UBs and therefore hides the symptoms of bugs.
+The bug is still in the code but can no longer be detected by static analysis (or code reviews) or UB sanitizers.

 This can be illustrated with the following example.
 The following code is supposed to open the indicated file, represent its contents as names, fint the best matching name, and finally do something with it: